JaneNnyawira/HR-Analysis-MySQL-PowerBi/README.md

 # Data Used
 * Data - HR Data with over 23000 rows from the year 2000 to 2020.
 * Data Cleaning and Analysis - MySQL Workbench.
-* Data Visualization - PowerBI.
+* Data Visualization - PowerBi.

 # Questions
 * What is the gender breakdown of employees in the company?